The Stewardship Report

 28. Young Global Leader Transforms Global Quantum Computing Education (Sept.
 15, 2025)

-Activism Advocacy American history Asia Authoritarianism Bihar Bix Luce Brooklyn Children China Civil Rights Climate change Cold War Culture Dalai Lama Democracy Deportation Diplomacy Diversity Donald Trump Education Equality European Union free speech Gaza Geopolitics Germany Global citizen Global citizenship Global Leadership Haiti Healthcare History Humanitarian aid Humanitarian Crisis Humanitarian work Human rights ICE Immigration Immigration Policy inclusion India Indonesia Innovation International Law International Relations Israel J. Luce Foundation James Jay Dudley Luce Foundation Japan Jim Luce Justice Leadership LGBTQ LGBTQ+ LGBTQ+ rights LGBTQ Rights LOVE Mental health NATO Netflix New York New York City Orphans International Orphans International Worldwide Palestine Peace Philanthropy Philippines Politics progressive politics Public Health Resilience Roosevelt Island Russia Social justice Southeast Asia Sri Lanka Taiwan Thailand The Stewardship Report Thought Leader Tibet Trump Trump administration U.S. Foreign Policy U.S. Politics Ukraine UNICEF United Nations United States Vladimir Putin War Crimes World War II
+Activism Advocacy American history Asia Authoritarianism Bihar Bix Luce Brooklyn Children China Civil Rights Climate change Cold War Culture Dalai Lama Democracy Deportation Diplomacy Diversity Donald Trump Education Equality European Union free speech Gaza Geopolitics Germany Global citizen Global citizenship Global Leadership Haiti Healthcare History Humanitarian aid Humanitarian Crisis Humanitarian work Human rights ICE Immigration Immigration Policy inclusion India Indonesia Innovation International Law International Relations Israel J. Luce Foundation James Jay Dudley Luce Foundation Japan Jim Luce Justice Leadership LGBTQ LGBTQ+ LGBTQ+ rights LGBTQ Rights Mental health NATO Netflix New York New York City Orphans International Orphans International Worldwide Palestine Peace Philanthropy Philippines Politics progressive politics Public Health Resilience Roosevelt Island Russia Social justice Southeast Asia Sri Lanka Taiwan Technology Thailand The Stewardship Report Thought Leader Tibet Trump Trump administration U.S. Foreign Policy U.S. Politics Ukraine UNICEF United Nations United States Vladimir Putin War Crimes World War II

 Jim Luce Writes on Poetry & Literature